Vanderbull/depthofdejenol/README.md

 Core Loop: Recruit heroes → Descend into the Depths → Kill monsters/Find loot → Return to the surface to level up/identify items.

+# Core Pillars

+The Grid: Movement is strictly tile-based and 90-degree turns.

+The Grind: Leveling should feel meaningful.
+The 1% stat increases matter.

+The Mystery: Hidden doors, teleporters, and pits must be mapped (or memorized) by the player.

+The Library: A massive database of items and monsters that rewards "collecting" knowledge.

 ## Features

 - 401 Monsters (with Monster Editor tool and monster conversion utilities)